tsangluo14/CupGame/README.md

 https://github.com/user-attachments/assets/b78f8f03-9d63-4052-bd14-5b65b2b79ebf

 ## Drawing
-A total of 5 turles are used for separate drawing of three cups, ball, background, helper text, and firework at the end of the game.
+A total of 5 turles are used for separate drawing of three cups (with shade and shadow!), ball, background, helper text, and firework at the end of the game.

 ## Ball Tracking
 Three turtles, c1, c2, and c3, represent the three cups.
 Two arrays, cup_order and cup_positions, are used to track which cup is at the current position v.s. position of the current cup.